dartmouth-cs52/git-map/README.md

 ## DONE!!

-Once your changes are merged into the remote `gh-pages` branch on github you'll be able to see your changes at: http://map.cs52.me
+Once your changes are merged into the remote `master` branch on github you'll be able to see your changes at: http://map.cs52.me

 <br>
 <hr>